hopetambala/SI664-docs/exercises/final_project.md

 ## <a name="django_app"></a>4.0 Django app
 Design and implement a Django app that interacts with your MySQL database.
 This will require you to create and activate a virtual environment, install package dependencies, use Django to start a project and start an app, create models, views, templates, URL routes as well as one or more forms and filters.
-The following requirements also apply:
+The following requirements apply:

 ### 4.1 Models
 Install the `mysqlclient` package and configure your database connection in `mysite/settings.py`.